When we consider the best medicine for kennel cough, we should first look to our veterinarian for consultation and advice.

 What Is Kennel Cough?

-A dry, hacking, and honking coughs are most often associated with Kennel Cough.
+Dry, hacking, or honking cough sounds in dogs are most often associated with Kennel Cough.
 Kennel cough is a prevalent and contagious condition spread with ease throughout animal shelters, kennels, and other places where dogs are near each other.
+And don’t worry – if you’re wondering if kennel cough is contagious to humans, it’s not.

 Bordetella is often accompanied by a virus such as Adenovirus, Parainfluenza, or Distemper.
 Other symptoms may include runny eyes, yellow or watery nasal discharge, and sneezing.